Exonware/XWSystem/docs/CORE_TESTS.md

 # xSystem Core Tests

-This directory contains unit tests for core xSystem functionality.
+This directory contains unit tests for core xSystem functionality, including comprehensive testing of all 24 serialization formats.

 ## Structure